Osiris-Team/1JPM/README.md

 1 Java Project Manager (1JPM), is a Maven/Gradle alternative with a twist.
 It's a single Java file itself, which should be edited by you to configure your project.

-Meaning instead of writing XML (Maven) or Groovy (Gradle), your build file is Java code too.
+Meaning instead of writing XML (Maven) or Groovy (Gradle), your build file is Java plugin too.
 **To be more exact, you download/copy the 1JPM class file into your project, open a terminal and execute:**

 - Java 11 and above: `java JPM.java build`
 - Java 8 to 10:  `javac JPM.java && java -cp .
 JPM build`
 - Earlier Java versions are not supported.

-to build your project (`build` is a task, which compiles and creates jar file from your code).
+to build your project (`build` is a task, which compiles and creates jar file from your plugin).
 If you want to include dependencies in the jar run `build-fat` instead.

-1JPM works in a very similar way to Gradle, however everything in 1JPM is a plugin (even all tasks), and third-party plugins can be added simply by copying their Java code and appending it at the bottom of the 1JPM class (meaning creating an instance on the Plugin class, registers it automatically).
+1JPM works in a very similar way to Gradle, however everything in 1JPM is a plugin (even all tasks), and third-party plugins can be added simply by copying their Java plugin and appending it at the bottom of the 1JPM class (meaning creating an instance on the Plugin class, registers it automatically).

 ## Progress